 - Autobiography (or a biography)

-- Sports book (either playing sports on the front cover, or a character plays a sport)
+- A book about sports (either playing sports on the front cover, or a character plays a sport)

 - Geography book (top 20 geography books for kids)